dortania/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

 ### UEFI Issues

+* **ProvideConsoleGop**
+  * Needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk.
+Can be found under UEFI -> Output
+  * Note as of 0.5.6, this quirk is enabled by default in the sample.plist
 * **IgnoreInvalidFlexRatio**
   * This is needed for Broadwell and older. **Not for AMD and Skylake or newer**